arez/arez/docs/generated_classes.md

 {@file_content: file=arez/doc/examples/access_level/MyComponent.java start_line=public include_start_line=true}

-The enhanced component class also implements the following interfaces; {@api_url: Disposable}, {@api_url: component.Identifiable} and {@api_url: component.ComponentObservable}.
+The enhanced component class also implements the following interfaces; {@link: arez.Disposable},
+{{@link: arez.component.Identifiable} and {@link: arez.component.ComponentObservable}.

-* The {@api_url: Disposable} interface provides a mechanism to decommission the arez component and release any resources associated with the component.
+* The {@link: arez.Disposable} interface provides a mechanism to decommission the arez component and release any resources associated with the component.
-* The {@api_url: component.Identifiable} interface exposes the underlying identifier used by the Arez system to uniquely identify the component instance of this particular type.
+* The {{@link: arez.component.Identifiable} interface exposes the underlying identifier used by the Arez system to uniquely identify the component instance of this particular type.
-* The {@api_url: component.ComponentObservable} allows observers to observe the component without observing a particular property of the component.
-This is typically used in conjunction with the {@api_url: @ArezComponent.disposeOnDeactivate::annotations.ArezComponent::disposeOnDeactivate()} parameter to ensure a component is kept alive while it is in use.
+* The {@link: arez.component.ComponentObservable} allows observers to observe the component without observing a particular property of the component.
+This is typically used in conjunction with the {@link: arez.annotations.ArezComponent#disposeOnDeactivate() @ArezComponent.disposeOnDeactivate} parameter to ensure a component is kept alive while it is in use.

 ## The Dagger Module Class